PADL/ASN1Codable/README.md

 ASN1CodingKit is a Swift framework for encoding Codable types using ASN.1.
 It is intended to be the glue between an ASN.1 compiler that generates Swift types from an ASN.1 module, and [ASN1Kit](https://github.com/gematik/ASN1Kit) which provides the raw encoding.

 Note that it is presently a work in progress: it is not ready for production (or even testing) use.
-In particular the implementation of CHOICE requires Swift runtime support which is not yet available.

 ## Example